 My advice was sought and I suggested a few things that would be helpful in making a more informed decision:

-The vascular ultrasound showed below normal carotid thickness and no plaque and his coronary calcium score was 18, putting him at the 63rd percentile.
+Geo underwent the CACs at a local facility and his coronary calcium score came back at 18, putting him at the 63rd percentile.
 This is slightly higher than average white men his age.

 Geo’s PCP’s approach exemplifies a not-uncommon traditional doctor-patient relationship, but a better approach is shared decision-making (see here).
 Geo, like many patients, welcomes more information on the risks and benefits of any recommended treatment so that he can participate in deciding the best course of action.

-I steer patients who want more complete information towards my evidence-based blog posts on statins (see here for discussion on statin side effects and here for statin benefits beyond cholesterol lowering.)
+I steer patients who want more complete information towards my evidence-based blog posts on statins (see here for a discussion on statin side effects and here for statin benefits beyond cholesterol lowering.)

 By giving patients more information on the risks, side effects, and benefits of the statin drugs along with a better understanding of their overall risk of heart disease and stroke, we can hopefully move more patients “off the fence” and onto the most appropriate treatment.